Minimum standards for private sector providers of COVID-19 testing

 Finding and choosing a private COVID-19 test provider

 The guidance on this page is for private providers of COVID-19 testing.
-If you’re a member of the public looking for a provider, see the lists of providers on GOV.UK and read our guidance on finding and choosing a private COVID-19 test provider.
+If you’re a member of the public looking for a provider, see the lists of providers and read our guidance on finding and choosing a private COVID-19 test provider.